 Current & Past Addiction Medicine Fellows

-Dr. Pace is the current CARE fellow.
+Dr. Pace is a current CARE Unit faculty member.
 She completed her residency in Internal Medicine/Primary Care at Brigham and Women’s Hospital.
 She is interested in research that identifies ways to improve care for patients with substance abuse and alcohol use disorders in primary care and other medical settings.

 Dr. Walley is an Assistant Professor in GIM at BUSM and Medical Director of the Narcotic Addiction Clinic at Boston Public Health Commission.
 His fellowship research focused on predictors of mortality in HIV-infected persons with alcohol problems and risk behaviors among Russian heroin users.
 His program that facilitates access to substance abuse treatment and HIV prevention and care among high risk patients was awarded $1.3 million from the Substance Abuse and Mental Health Services Agency (SAMHSA).

 Dr. Bertholet is chef de clinique in Prevention and Public Health and Psychiatry at the Alcohol Treatment Center, Lausanne University Hospital, Switzerland.
 As a CARE Fellow, his research focused on brief interventions and behavior change among persons with unhealthy alcohol use.
 His research focuses on alcohol use, brief motivational interventions, the processes of change involved in addiction and the use of new technologies in the delivery of secondary prevention interventions.
 He is currently an Associate Editor of aodhealth.org.